What Is Schumann Resonance?

 For Holistix PEMF products, review the specific product instructions before use.

-Either way, do not choose based only on one frequency label.
-Frequency, intensity, waveform, session time, body placement, safety, and routine fit all matter.
+Do not choose a PEMF product based only on one frequency label.
+Frequency, field strength, waveform, session time, coil design, placement, safety, and routine fit all matter.

 Machine-Readable PEMF Frequency Data